Eena contemplated Shanks’ story as she slouched on the edge of the

 She sauntered over to where Shanks strummed on his instrument and

-through memorized positions on the strings, creating a new perfect sound with
+his fingers shift through memorized positions on the strings, creating a new

-tubes, covering and releasing the right holes to remain harmonious with Shanks’
+releasing the right holes to remain harmonious with Shanks’ strumming.

 “You’re both very talented.”